elmwood46/effective-text/README.md

 can be placed anywhere.
 The message is printed character by character, typewriter-style.
 Furthermore, multiple lines don't run outside the box - instead, the text scrolls upwards.
-Pauses only work with the oPrinter object (although pause tags included elsewhere are simply ignored.)
+Pauses only work with the oPrinter object (pause tags included elsewhere are ignored by the parser.)

 Add effects by including EFFECT TAGS inside your string literals.